RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 ## Enter CrossPost 🔮

 CrossPost is a tool that I wrote on some occasional free time slots.
-Like a magic ball, it's intended to solve all the issues described above.
+Like a magic ball, it's intended to magically solve some of the issues above.
 At the moment, it has great capabilities to let you write markdown in webflow, automatically publish your articles on webflow and on dev.to.